smluv4ever/DataAnalyst-Project/README.md

 1. Portfolio Project - COVID is about analyzing the percentage of the people got COVID and vaccines based on the population per country and continient.
+Original file attached (CovidDeaths.xlsx & CovidVaccinations.xlsx).
+Used Convert, Cast, NullIf, Max, Group By, Sum.
 2. Portfolio Projeft - NashvilleHousing is showing how to clean up the data with SQL.
-Original excel file is attached (Nashville Housing Data for Data Cleaning)
+Original excel file is attached (Nashville Housing Data for Data Cleaning).
+Alterted the table (add and drop), used ParseName, Replace, Case, IsNull, Convert, and Update.
+3. Excel Project Dataset is a simple data clean up on excel.
+Created the pivot tables and graphs for the visualization.